Unclassified Leave Types and Policies

 4. Legal holidays, state-designated holidays, days of local conditions and celebrations, and similar periods when designated, announced, and observed by the institution, shall not be charged to annual leave.

-5. Annual leave shall be applied for in advance and in writing by the employee and may be taken only when approved by the supervisor or Appointing Authority.
+5. Annual leave shall be applied for in advance and in writing by the employee and may be taken only when approved by the supervisor or appointing authority.

 Requirements Concerning the Use of Annual Leave/Payment of Annual Leave